 WHAT'S IN THIS GUIDE?

 How do you celebrate St. Patrick’s Day?
-From what little I know about my family’s heritage, I do have some Irish blood.
+From what little I know about my family’s heritage, we do have some Irish blood.
 Not surprising given my penchant for parties!

-But if you don’t, don’t let it stop you from celebrating.
-You can host an Irish themed dinner party and serve this cocktail as a pre-dinner drink to welcome guests.
-Give this cocktail a fun St. Patrick’s day party presentation with these ideas
+Presentation can take this cocktail to the next level.
+Give this drink a fun St. Patrick’s day party presentation with these ideas.

 - Take the display a step further by placing turf grass as the table cover.
 Turf rugs are inexpensive and can be cut to size at home stores like Lowe’s.

 No doubt this will have guests feeling like they have the luck o’ the Irish!

 How to Make it

 This is a refreshing beverage that’s lightly sweet.
 The flavors of melon, pineapple, and lime combine to make a delicious signature party drink.

 - Use melon flavored liqueur like Midori or DeKuyper.
 The green tint gives you the look you want for St. Patrick’s day without adding any food coloring.